danlg/lgen/README.md

 - npm

 *for iOS:
+- DEPRECATED Build with iOS9.x SDK is now supported.
 - XCode 6.4 / iOS 8.4 SDK to build:  http://developer.apple.com/devcenter/download.action?path=/Developer_Tools/Xcode_6.4/Xcode_6.4.dmg
  for other builds see http://stackoverflow.com/questions/10335747/how-to-download-xcode-4-5-6-7-and-get-the-dmg-file (XCode 7/ iOS 9 SDK cannot be used due to a prevention of clear http, workarounds found do not work on ioS8.4 just iOS9)